 The historically known early Indo-European languages set one chronological limit on Proto-Indo-European, a terminus ante quem, and the reconstructed vocabulary related to wool and wheels sets another limit, a terminus post quem.
 The latest possible date for Proto-Indo-European can be set at about 2500 BCE (chapter 3).
 The evidence of the wool and wagon/wheel vocabularies establishes that late Proto-Indo-European was spoken after about 4000-3500 BCE, probably after 3500 BCE.
-If we include in our definition of Proto-Indo-European the end of the archaic Anatolian-like stage, without a securely documented wheeled-vehicle vocabulary, and the dialects spoken at the beginning of the final dispersal about 2500 BCE, the maximum window extends from about 4500 to about 2500 BCE.
+If we include in our definition of Proto-Indo-European the end of the archaic Anatolian-like stage, without a securely documented wheeled-vehicle vocabulary, and the dialects spoken at the beginning of the final dispersal about 2500 BCE.
 This two thousand-year target guides us to a well-defined archaeological era.